Lassa fever: 2018 outbreak

 An outbreak of Lassa fever occurred in Nigeria during 2018 and spread to 18 of the country's states; it was the largest outbreak of Lassa recorded.
+The outbreak primarily affected Nigeria, Liberia, Sierra Leone, and Guinea, with cases reported since January 2018.

-On 25 February 2018, there were 1081 suspected cases and 90 reported deaths; 317 of the cases and 72 deaths were confirmed as Lassa which increased to a total of 431 reported cases in 2018.
+As of 25 February 2018, there were 1081 suspected cases and 90 reported deaths; 317 of the cases and 72 deaths were confirmed as Lassa which increased to a total of 431 reported cases in 2018.
+During the outbreak, a total of 3,498 infections were recorded, resulting in 171 deaths.
+Nigeria was the most severely impacted, accounting for over half of the total cases and fatalities.
+The World Health Organization (WHO) reported on 27 March 2018 that 1,081 suspected cases and 90 deaths had occurred.
+It was one of the most severe Lassa fever outbreaks in the region in recent years, exhausting a significant portion of the global emergency medical response resources.

+Health organizations, including Doctors Without Borders and the WHO, collaborated with national governments to contain the outbreak through mass awareness campaigns, improved surveillance, and emergency medical interventions.
+In total, 2.1 million people received preventive health education, while emergency treatment centers were established across affected regions.

+Nigeria was the hardest hit country, with 2,121 cases and 132 deaths reported.
+The outbreak affected 18 of its 36 states, with the highest cases recorded in Edo, Ondo, and Ebonyi States.
+The Nigerian Ministry of Health launched an extensive awareness campaign and deployed medical teams to affected areas.
+Emergency supplies, including ribavirin (an antiviral drug), were distributed, and treatment centers were set up in federal hospitals to manage severe cases.

 2019 outbreak

-The total cases in Nigeria in 2019 was 810 with 167 deaths, the largest case fatality rate(23.3%) until then.
+The total cases in Nigeria in 2019 was 810 with 167 deaths, the largest case fatality rate (23.3%) until then.

 2020 outbreak

 The epidemic started from the second week of the January.
 By the tenth week the total number of cases has risen to 855 and deaths to 144, the case fatality rate of 16.8%.

-2021 Outbreak
+2021 outbreak

-On the 8th of December 2021, the Nigeria Centre for Disease Control (NCDC) was notified of the death of two persons from Lassa fever.
+On 8 December 2021, the Nigeria Centre for Disease Control (NCDC) was notified of the death of two persons from Lassa fever.